Facilitator Preparation Guide

 Facilitators obviously have an essential role to play in making transformational dialogue possible.
 Your leadership will be a gift to this process.
 We encourage you to read through the following web-linked resource on effective facilitation offered by the University of Missouri’s Division of Inclusion, Diversity & Equity: Guide to Facilitating Dialogues.
 We also recommend an article by the Rev. William Kondrath called “Feelings, Substitution, and Emotional Transparency,” which is connected to his book Facing Feelings in Faith Communities.
 His articulation of how to cultivate emotional intelligence in church settings is very relevant to the emotionally-loaded conversations on race you will be facilitating.

 c.
 Participate in webinars

-The Episcopal Church’s Becoming Beloved Community team and our partners will offer several webinars to support Sacred Ground dialogue circle organizers and facilitators:
+The Episcopal Church’s Becoming Beloved Community team and our partners offer regular webinars to support Sacred Ground dialogue circle organizers and facilitators.

-Stay tuned to the website and/or be sure to share your email address so we can alert you to upcoming webinars.
-We will be eager to receive feedback, especially from those who engage in this project in its first phase of rollout, so that we can update the Study Guide with improvements generated from your experience.
+Stay tuned to the webinar page and/or be sure to share your email address so we can alert you to upcoming webinars.

-The wider congregation(s) should be welcomed to engage with those who are taking the Sacred Ground journey.
-This broader community can lend its spiritual attention and support to those who are, on behalf of the congregation, seeking to discern how God is calling the community to grow toward becoming beloved community.
+The wider congregation(s) or community should be welcomed to engage with those who are taking the Sacred Ground journey.
+This broader community can lend its spiritual attention and support to those who are seeking to discern how God is calling the community to grow toward becoming beloved community.
 Here are a few suggestions on how to do that.
 You may envision other ways, too.

 a.
 Commissioning service